jslee02/maitesin.github.io/_posts/2015-12-23-GoogleTest-C++.md

 Before starting, why use a **dependency manager** such as conan or software to configure and build such as **CMake**?
 Because these technologies are widely use it in real projects.

-**All the code and configuration files used for this entry are available in this [repo](https://github.com/maitesin/blog/tree/master/google_test_2015_12_22) in GitHub.**
+**All the code and configuration files used in this post are available in this [repo](https://github.com/maitesin/blog/tree/master/google_test_2015_12_22) in GitHub.**
 #Step 1 Install conan, configure project and gather dependencies
 First of all we need to have install conan from pip2 doing: